 - Used cars must be less than 10 years old and have less than 125,000 miles

 - No online pre-approval

 How It Stacks Up

 LightStream can beat Bank of America’s starting APR and is far less complex.
-Its APRs start at 3.09% with autopay, it will finance vehicles up to $100,000.
+Its APRs start at 3.09% with autopay, it will finance vehicles from $5,000 - $100,000.
 Its terms vary from 24 to 84 months, which allows for longer terms than Bank of America.